 To make the hunt even more fun, you can always bring along large and soft dice for encounters throughout their hunt.
 Dungeons and Dragons-style, you can have them roll a large set of dice to determine their fate.
 Perhaps they find a rival band of pirates or explorers who want to steal the treasure from them.

 They’ll need to battle them to secure the treasure.
 By weaving a story around the hunt, you can ignite their imagination and provide them with a fun time that they’ll likely want to repeat as soon as possible.

 4. Pack Good Food

-A picnic isn’t a picnic without excellent food.
+A picnic isn’t a perfect picnic without excellent food.
 Your family should be excited about the food that they get to eat at a picnic rather than feeling bored about it.
 This can be easily achieved by packing in some of their favorite meals that they don’t always get to eat.

 No picnic is ever complete either without dessert.
 It’s this section that your kids will likely be excited the most for.
-You can surprise them by bringing along some ice cream that you keep chilled in a freezer.
+You can surprise them by bringing along delicious ice cream that you keep chilled in a freezer.
 Or perhaps a set of flavorful popsicles is more their jam.

 You can even cut up a few slices of cake and bring them to the picnic.
 When you open up that basket or freezer, the table set should wow your family rather than make them shrug their shoulders in indifference.

 Another aspect to consider when planning your picnic outing with your family is the location of the picnic.
 Sometimes you don’t need to go to the park.
 You can have a great picnic just in your own backyard.
 You also have the convenience of using your own bathroom should it be needed.

 Your backyard should be given a bit of love before you decide to host the picnic there, however.
 You’ll need a table or a raised platform to set the food on.
 You’ll also need somewhere to sit.
 You can bring outdoor chairs, bean bags, or you can even go the old-fashioned way and simply sit on a blanket.